Justice Matters with Attorney John "Juan" Redmann: Interview with the Honorable Judge Piper Griffin

 Law Office of John W. Redmann, LLC - Metairie Office

 Previously published by Herencia Hispana

-REDMANN: Do you have an opinion on how Katrina has had and will have an effect on our region, and what role do you believe Latin-Americans have played and may still play in our recovery?
+REDMANN: As a lifelong New Orleanian, do you have an opinion on how Katrina has affected our region, and what role Hispanics have played and may still play in our recovery?